 These models have met HHS criteria as evidence-based early childhood home visiting service delivery models.
-Summary information on these models is available in the overview of implementation guidelines.
 This information is based on information provided by the developers but does not constitute a formal review of whether the models are eligible for implementation under MIECHV.
 A HomVEE designation as an evidence-based model does not guarantee that a model is eligible to be implemented with MIECHV funding.

 To be eligible for implementation as an evidence-based model with MIECHV funding, a model must both meet HHS criteria for evidence of effectiveness (as determined by HomVEE) and meet all other statutory requirements for model eligibility (as required by HRSA).
 Statutory requirements for an evidence-based model to be implemented under MIECHV are that it: “conforms to a clear consistent home visitation model that has been in existence for at least 3 years and is research-based, grounded in relevant empirically-based knowledge, linked to program determined outcomes, associated with a national organization or institution of higher education that has comprehensive home visitation program standards that ensure high quality service delivery and continuous program quality improvement,” among other requirements.